Skip to Main Content

 MJC librarians can help you get started with your project, and assist you with each and every step of the research process.
 Tutors in the L&LC will help ensure the grammar, spelling, and organization of your paper is turn-in ready.
 Visit us early and as often as needed!

-Step One: Understand Your Assignment
+Step 1: Understand Your Assignment

 For most BUSAD 218 classes, you will be writing a research paper that will be due in Week 16 of your class.
 Your teacher lets you chose a topic.